 3/4 cup water

-In a large saucepan – add the quinoa and 2 cups water, cook quinoa as the brand packaging advices.
+In a large saucepan – add the quinoa and 2 cups water, cook quinoa as the brand packaging advice.
 Shouldn’t take more than 15 minutes.

-Heat olive oil in a large pan over a medium high heat.
+Heat olive oil in a large pan over medium-high heat.
 Add the minced garlic and onion.
 Cook, stirring constantly until onions have are translucent.

-Stir in the cooked quinoa, diced tomatoes, tomato sauce, chili powder, cumin, paprika, turmeric, cayenne pepper, beans, corn, cilantro and lime juice (if using).
+Stir in the cooked quinoa, diced tomatoes, tomato sauce, chilli powder, cumin, paprika, turmeric, cayenne pepper, beans, corn, cilantro and lime juice (if using).
 Season with salt and pepper, to taste.

 Reduce heat to low; simmer, covered, until thickened, about 10 minutes.

 Now make the cashew sour cream by draining the soaked cashews and add it to a blender or food processor with the apple cider vinegar and water.
 Blending until smooth.

 Serve with avocado, corn tortilla chips and a dollop of cashew sour cream or coconut yoghurt.